FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 ### Configuring FusionAuth

-FusionAuth should now be running and reachable on `[http://localhost:9011](http://localhost:9011)`.
+FusionAuth should now be running and reachable on `http://localhost:9011`.
 The first time you visit, you'll be prompted to set up an admin user and password.
 Once you've done this, you'll be prompted to complete three more set up steps, as shown below.

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/fusionauth-setup1.png" alt="FusionAuth prompts us with the setup steps that we need to complete." class="img-fluid" figure=false %}

-We'll skip step **#3** in this tutorial, but sending emails (e.g. to verify email addresses and do password resets) is a vital part of FusionAuth running in production.
+We'll skip step **#3** in this tutorial, but sending emails (e.g. to verify email addresses and do password resets) is a vital part of FusionAuth running in production, so you'll want to do that.

 ### Creating an Application

 Click “Setup" under “Missing Application" and call your new app “Secret Birthdays".
 It'll get a Client Id and Client secret automatically.
-Later, we'll set up a Django application which will run on [http://localhost:8000](http://localhost:8000), so configure the Authorized URLs accordingly.
+Later, we'll set up a Django application which will run on `http://localhost:8000`, so configure the Authorized URLs accordingly.
 You should add:

-- [http://localhost:8000/dashboard](http://localhost:8000/dashboard) to the Authorized redirect URLs
+- `http://localhost:8000/dashboard` to the Authorized redirect URLs
-- [http://localhost:8000/](http://localhost:8000/) to the Authorized request origin URL
+- `http://localhost:8000/` to the Authorized request origin URL
-- [http://localhost:8000/](http://localhost:8000/) to the Logout URL
+- `http://localhost:8000/` to the Logout URL

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/fusionauth-urlconf.png" alt="Configuring the application URLs in FusionAuth." class="img-fluid" figure=false %}